preset-io/testmcpy/README.md

 #### User Config: `~/.testmcpy`

-Create `~/.testmcpy` to set your personal defaults:
+Create with `testmcpy setup`, or manually create `~/.testmcpy` to set your personal defaults:

 ```bash
 # MCP Service Configuration